-Does the proposal include:
+Does the section include:

-- a completed Site Profile Worksheet for each proposed site? - sample afterschool, adult family member education, summer and holiday(s) schedules (where applicable)? - sample schedules that match the times and/or frequency of services as indicated on the Site Profile Worksheet and meet the minimum requirements of the RFP? - Adult family member education activities that include literacy and other related educational activities designed to help adult family members help students achieve academically?
+- a completed Site Profile Worksheet for each proposed site? - sample afterschool, adult family member education, summer, before school and weekend/holiday(s) schedules (where applicable)? - sample schedules that match the times and/or frequency of services as indicated on the Site Profile Worksheet and meet the minimum requirements of the RFP? - Adult family member education activities that include literacy and other related educational activities designed to help adult family members help students achieve academically? - an Adult family member education activity on counseling and mental health resources?